Blood cancers, Myelodysplastic syndrome (MDS)

 It is possible that the symptoms of MDS, and treatments to try to improve these symptoms, may have a negative impact on how you feel.
 In this study, researchers wanted to find out more about how people with MDS feel both about their symptoms and the side effects of any treatment they have.

 They asked people who took part to fill out some questionnaires.
-They hoped that understanding more about for people with MDS will help to improve ways of managing symptoms and treatment side effects in the future.
+They hoped that understanding more about quality of life for people with MDS will help to improve ways of managing symptoms and treatment side effects in the future.

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.